 - Diary Adjustments: Shows ex-dividend and dividend payment dates for all companies listed on the NZX

 - New Share and Bond Issues: Shows any new NZ share or bond issues on offer

 CoinMarketCap is my go-to source for cryptocurrency prices.

 Interest.co.nz is useful for comparing the interest rates of various savings products and term deposits at different banks.
-Apart from that, they post interesting news articles about money and the economy.
+Apart from that, they’re an amazing news site for articles about money and the economy.